KelvinLi2020/P_wiki/Hello-program.md

 (in progress)

-The "Hello" program shows how to write and compile programs using multiple files.
+The "Hello" program shows how to write and compile P programs using multiple files.
+In this example, the program consist of the following files: Main.p,

 ## `Timer` machine